influxdata/influxdb/README.md

 **As needed**

 Planned activities include:
-- Performance tuning, stability improvements, and fine tuning based on community feedback.
+- Performance tuning, stability improvements, and fine-tuning based on community feedback.

 ### What is **NOT** planned?
 - Migration of users/security permissions from InfluxDB v1.x to 2.x.
 ACTION REQUIRED: Re-establish users and permissions within the new unified security model which now spans the underlying database and user interface.